chuiqin/irGSEA/README.md

 ## Integrate differential gene set

-Wlicox test is perform to all enrichment score matrixes and gene sets with adjusted p value &lt; 0.05 are used to integrated through RRA.
-Among them, Gene sets with p value &lt; 0.05 are statistically significant and common differential in all gene sets enrichment analysis methods.
+Wlicox test is perform to all enrichment score matrixes and gene sets with adjusted p value \< 0.05 are used to integrated through RRA.
+Among them, Gene sets with p value \< 0.05 are statistically significant and common differential in all gene sets enrichment analysis methods.
 All results are saved in a list.

 ``` r
 result.dge <- irGSEA.integrate(object = pbmc3k.final,